Diario 16: History and profile

 Published by Información y Prensa with headquarters in Madrid, Diario 16 first appeared as an evening newspaper in tabloid format on 18 October 1976.

 With the French daily newspaper Le Monde as its model, Diario 16 joined El País as one of the clutch of new post-Franco newspapers to appear during the early stages of the Spanish transition to democracy.

 Pedro J. Ramírez served as editor-in-chief of the paper who was appointed to the post when he was 28 years old.
 Ramirez's tenure ended in 1989 following his permission for the publication of the news about the close links between GAL and Felipe González’s government.
 The film critic was Carlos Semprún.

 Diario 16 had a liberal and center-left stance.
 The US Department of State described the paper as a centrist publication in 2000.

-Diario 16 was pioneer in investigative journalism in Spain together with the magazine Cambio 16.
-The newspaper often criticized President George W. Bush, ETA and was the subject of several lawsuits.
+Diario 16 was a pioneer in investigative journalism in Spain together with the magazine Cambio 16.
+The newspaper often criticized President George W. Bush and ETA, and was the subject of several lawsuits.

 Diario 16 was closed on 7 November 2001.

 Circulation

 The 1977 circulation of Diario 16 was 73,073 copies, but it fell to 47,672 copies in 1978.
 According to the 1981 General Media Study (Estudio General de Medios), it had about 100,000 readers.
-In 1993 the paper had a circulation of 109,338 copies.
+In 1993, the paper had a circulation of 109,338 copies.
 Next year it decreased to 86,000 copies.